sql-machine-learning/elasticdl/docs/designs/ps_design.md

 ## Overview

 There are commonly two implementations to support distributed training.
 One is allreduce, the other is parameter server.
 Sometimes, the model size is out of the memory of a computer.
 For example, many recommending and ranking models take very high-dimensional (and sparse) inputs, thus require large embedding tables.
 In this scenario, parameter server would be more suitable.
 The parameters of a model will be sharded among several nodes, which are call PS(parameter server) nodes.

-Besides, since we use a distributed PS, the network bandwidth and CPU resources are increased.
+Since we use a distributed PS, the network bandwidth and CPU resources are increased.
 Thus, the communication between workers and PS, and the optimization in PS will also be speed up.

 In addition, we want to launch machine learning jobs in a Kubernetes supported cluster.
 The pods in k8s is scheduled with priority, and could be preempted all the time.
-And hardware failure problem is also nonnegligible in a big distributed system.
+And hardware failure problem is also nonnegligible in a large scale distributed system.
 Thus, the distributed PS have to support fault-torenlence feature.

 In conclusion, a parameter server with scalability and fault-tolerance is highly needed.

-In the following [PS](#ps) section, we will explain the distributed PS.
+In the following [PS](#ps) section, we will explain the components of a distributed PS with scalability.
 In [PS Fault Tolerance](#ps-fault-tolerance) section, we will explain how to support PS fault tolerance in detail.

 ## PS

 We will distribute model parameters into multiple PS pods, which is called parameter sharding.
 There is a hash function that maps a parameter to a PS pod id.
+And this parameter will be stored at corresponding PS pod.

 There are several kinds of parameter to be handled separately:

 - Very big embedding table: Embedding table is a collection of <item id, embedding vector> pairs.
 The embedding table name combining an item id become a key of the hash function.
 - Dense tensor: The dense tensor parameter name is the key of the hash function.

-We could use a simple round-robin policy, *PS(i)=hash(key) mod N*, at first.
+We could use a simple round-robin policy, *PS(i) = hash(key) mod N*, at first.
 Each PS pod will store some embedding vectors and dense tensor parameter, it only holds a subset of the whole model.

 We use a customized data structure called KVStore to store model parameters in PS.
 There is a KVStore instance in each PS pod.
 The KVStore instances from the PS pods form a distributed KVStore, which could be scaled easily to support a model with a large size.